Gloria Muliro

 Gloria Owendi, commonly referred to as Gloria Muliro (born 1 April 1980), is a Kenyan Gospel musician and songwriter.
 In 2005, she released her first studio album, titled Omwami Aletsa (The Lord is Coming).
 As of 2013, Muliro had four albums to her name, the most successful being Kibali (Mandate), which has the popular song "Sitolia" (I Won't Cry) featuring Willy Paul.
 The album earned her six Groove Awards nominations.
-She went on to receive the female artist of the year award at the eighth Groove Awards, an event that was attended by President of Kenya Uhuru Kenyatta.
+She went on to receive the Female Artist of the Year award at the eighth Groove Awards, an event attended by the President of Kenya, Uhuru Kenyatta.

 Early life

-Muliro sang with her mother and her siblings together in Sunday school and school choir.
-At Maranatha Faith Assemblies, Rolland Esese and the late Stanely Mtambo introduced her to live band music and walked her through the training.
+Muliro sang with her mother and her siblings together in Sunday school and the school choir.
+At Maranatha Faith Assemblies, Rolland Esese and the late Stanley Mtambo introduced her to live band music and walked her through the training.

 Career

 Muliro first came into the limelight in 2005 when she recorded her first album, Omwami Aletsa (My God will surely come), which received massive airplay especially on local radio stations.
 She has three more albums to her name.

 Several of her single tracks have hit the airwaves in Kenya and beyond East Africa, including "Sitolia", "Follow you", "Kando", "Msaidizi", "Matokeo", "Kitanzi", and "NdiyoYako".